Meet our BOOST global street team of advocates and champions.

 Kaitlin is a Coordinator with the 21st Century OST Programs at North Middle and Central High School.
 She has a bachelor’s degree in Elementary Education from the University of Wyoming.
 Her passion for OST stemmed from helping students, watching them grow, and letting them practice skills in a safe environment away from judgment.
 She serves on the South Dakota School Age Care Alliance board, helping connect other SD OST programs to quality training and networking opportunities.

-Richmond Brown, Associate Director of Programs (he/him/his)
+Richmond Brown, Director of After School Care (he/him/his)

-Woodcraft Rangers, Los Angeles, CA
+Scoot Education, Los Angeles, CA

 Gabriela Delgado, Director, Student Services and Programs (she/her/hers)